Jai Mata Ji - Let's Rock

-Jai Mata Ji - Let's Rock (Gujarati: જય માતાજી - લેટ્સ રોક) is a 2025 Indian Gujarati Comedy and family drama film directed, written and edited by Manish Saini.
+Jai Mata Ji - Let's Rock is a 2025 Indian Gujarati Comedy and family drama film directed, written and edited by Manish Saini.
 It Stars Malhar Thakar, Neela Mulherkar, Tiku Talsania, Vandana Pathak, Vyoma Nandi Shekhar Shukla, Aryan Prajapati and others.
 The film is produced by Siddharth Vadodaria, Kajal Vadodaria, Ravindra Sanghvi, Manish Saini, Akash JH Shah and was released nationwide on 9 May 2025.

 Plot

-A government scheme turns the life of an 80-year-old lady upside down, presenting her with four outrageous choices: seek revenge on her sons and their wives, rekindle a long-lost love, embrace a swanky lifestyle, or go full thug life with all of the above.
-Centered around a quirky family, this Gujarati comedy is brimming with laughter, emotions, and surprises, offering a fun-filled ride you won’t want to miss.
+A government scheme turns the life of an 80-year-old lady upside down, presenting her with four outrageous choices: seek revenge on her sons and their wives; rekindle a long-lost love; embrace a swanky lifestyle; or go full thug life with all of the above.
+This Gujarati comedy is centered around a quirky family, featuring humor, emotion, and surprise.